Thomas Sydenham: Nosology

 Sydenham's nosological method is essentially the modern one, except that it lacked the morbid anatomy part, which was first introduced into the natural history of disease by Morgagni nearly a century later.
 In both departments of nosology, the acute and the chronic, Sydenham contributed largely to the natural history by his own accurate observation and philosophical comparison of case with case and type with type.
 The Observationes medicae and the first Epistola responsoria contain evidence of a close study of the various fevers, fluxes and other acute maladies of London over a series of years, their differences from year to year and from season to season, together with references to the prevailing weather, the whole body of observations being used to illustrate the doctrine of the epidemic constitution of the year or season, which he considered to depend often upon inscrutable telluric causes.
 The type of the acute disease varied, he found, according to the year and season, and the right treatment could not be adopted until the type was known.

 There had been nothing quite like this in medical literature since the Hippocratic treatise, On Airs, Waters and Places; and there are probably some germs of truth in it still undeveloped, although the modern science of epidemiology has introduced a whole new set of considerations.
 Among other things Sydenham is credited with the first diagnosis of scarlatina and with the modern definition, of chorea (in Sched. monit.).
 After smallpox, the diseases to which he refers most are hysteria and gout, his description of the latter (from the symptoms in his own person) being one of the classical pieces of medical writing.
 While Sydenham's natural history method has doubtless been the chief ground of his great posthumous fame, there can be no question that another reason for the admiration of posterity was that which is indicated by RG Latham, when he says, "I believe that the moral element of a liberal and candid spirit went hand in hand with the intellectual qualifications of observation, analysis and comparison."

-Death
+Death and legacy

 Hardly anything is known of Sydenham's personal history in London.
 He died at his house in Pall Mall on 29 December 1689, aged 65.

-He is buried in St James's Church, Piccadilly, where a mural slab was put up by the College of Physicians in 1810.
+Sydenham is buried in St James's Church, Piccadilly, where a mural slab was put up by the College of Physicians in 1810.

-A memorial stone dedicated to Thomas can be found halfway up the staircase of St James's Church, Piccadilly.
-It was put there by the now-defunct "Sydenham Society".
+A memorial stone dedicated to Sydenham can be found halfway up the staircase of St James's Church, Piccadilly.

+In the nineteenth century, professional associations of physicians were named in Sydenham's honor; they published medical books, arranged lectures, and so forth.
+The first was the Sydenham Society (1843–1857), followed by the New Sydenham Society (1857–1907).

+Sydenham's work and achievements, as detailed earlier herein, gave him a lasting influence on medicine, causing some people to call him 'The English Hippocrates' and 'the father of English medicine'.